 University College London, UK

-Dr Hung was born and raised in Hong Kong and became interested in neuroscience whilst doing her undergraduate final project looking at the neural tube development.
-She completed her PhD at the University of Cambridge, focusing on the transportation of proteins inside nerve cells.
-After two years of postdoctoral training at the Gurdon Institute in Cambridge.
-She joined UCL in 2019 as a Race Against Dementia Fellow.
+Christy became interested in neuroscience as an undergraduate studying neural tube development.
+She completed her PhD at the University of Cambridge, where she focused on protein transportation inside nerve cells.
+After two years of postdoctoral training at the Gurdon Institute in Cambridge she joined UCL in 2019 as a Race Against Dementia Fellow.

 Dr Christy Hung

 Christy is exploring how genetic risk factors for Alzheimer’s disease disrupt the brain’s waste disposal system – autophagy.
 The accumulation of excess protein can overload the autophagy system and disrupt its normal function.